 When the governor signed the bill into law, reports indicated the next-generation wireless networks would bring $302 million in economic growth to Little Rock.

+Small cell and 5G legislation was also introduced recently in Alabama.
 SB 264, introduced in the 2019 Alabama legislative session, died due to opposition for local officials and the Alabama League of Municipalities because the bill would have limited their control of rights of way and fees and the ability to set their application and approval schedule.
 For example, the League suggested a $900 per pole fee for access use of an existing utility pole to put a small cell device, in contrast to the bill capping access use of an existing utility pole at $250 per year.

 Despite SB 264 not passing, SJR 92 was adopted by the legislature and signed by the governor in June of 2019.
 The resolution established the Advanced Small Wireless Facilities Deployment Task Force, charged with reviewing and considering small cell legislation passed in other states as well as reviewing federal laws and regulations, including the FCC order.
 The resolution also charged the task force, comprised of three members of the state House and three members of the state Senate, with drafting proposed legislation for the 2020 session.